Abhinaba925/Polyglot-Quant-AI/README.md

 A full walkthrough of the application's five pillars and its core functionalities. https://www.youtube.com/watch?v=-HAKIyURp7I

-(Click the image above to watch the full video demonstration on YouTube)

-✨ The Vision: A Complete Financial Journey
+## ✨ The Vision: A Complete Financial Journey
 The financial world can be intimidating.
 Polyglot Quant AI was built to address this challenge by creating a single, integrated platform that supports a user's entire journey.
 The application is structured around five powerful, interconnected pillars, moving seamlessly from foundational knowledge to advanced, practical application.

 A primary objective of this project, in keeping with the diverse landscape of India, was to break down language barriers in financial education.
 Leveraging the Gemini API, the platform offers extensive support for 22 scheduled Indian vernacular languages, ensuring that knowledge is accessible to everyone.

-🏛️ The Five Pillars of Polyglot Quant AI
+## 🏛️ The Five Pillars of Polyglot Quant AI
-1. 🎓 Interactive Learning Center
+### 1. 🎓 Interactive Learning Center

 The journey begins with a solid foundation.
 This pillar provides a structured, interactive curriculum on the fundamentals of investing.